Integrates PayPal payments into Participants Database with a full set of features for managing dues payments, pay-to-join and lots more.

 Payment Log Edit Lock

 If this is checked, the payment logs cannot be edited.
 This also prevents manual log entries from being made.

 PayPal Sandbox provides a way to test your payments setup.
 It does require some technical knowledge and requires a developer account with PayPal.
 Setting up the account is free, and PayPal does a good job of explaining how to do sandboxing.

 You must use a sandbox account payment button and token to make sandboxed test payments.

 This is the token to use while sandboxing, this is obtained from your sandbox account at PayPal.

 This is the button code to use while doing sandbox testing.

 This is used for testing different scenarios for the member payment status.
 You can use this to simulate any date and what the member’s status will be on that date.
 This will also trigger any status change actions (such as an email if you have that configured in the Email Expansion add-on) so those can be tested as well.

-This setting is only active if WP_DEBUG has been enabled.
-Keep it blank if you need to have WP_DEBUG on and want the member payment statuses to be calculated using the current date.
+This setting is only active if WP_DEBUG (or Participants Database debugging) has been enabled.
+Keep it blank if you have debugging enabled and want the member payment statuses to be calculated using the current date.

 It is not recommended you run a live site with WP_DEBUG on, but if you must, you should leave this setting blank.